kinnala/scikit-fem/README.md

   the keyword argument `out`
 - Added: `Mesh.with_boundaries` now allows the definition of internal boundaries/interfaces via the flag `boundaries_only=False`
+- Added: `MeshTri1DG`, `MeshQuad1DG`, `MeshHex1DG`; new mesh types for
+  describing meshes with a discontinuous topology, e.g., periodic meshes
+- Added: `ElementTriP1DG`, `ElementQuad1DG`, `ElementHex1DG`; shorthands for
+  `ElementTriDG(ElementTriP1())` etc.
+- Fixed: `MappingIsoparametric` is now about 2x faster for large meshes thanks to additional caching
+- Changed: `Mesh` string representation is now more informative
+- Changed: `Form.assemble` allows now only `DiscreteField` or 1d/2d `ndarray` objects, and will automatically pass 1d `ndarray` objects to `Basis.interpolate` for convenience
+- Changed: `FacetBasis` is now only a shorthand for `BoundaryFacetBasis` and no more initializes `InteriorFacetBasis` or `MortarFacetBasis` if the keyword argument `side` is passed to the constructor
+- Removed: the deprecated `Mesh.define_boundary` method
+- Removed: the unused `Mesh.validate` attribute

 ### [3.2.0] - 2021-08-02